MichaelSeyedian/git_homework/thoughts.md

 Ellen, Margo, & Amy for providing excellent lessons.

 Added thought:
 Learning programming is much more enjoyable & fulfilling than my current job.

+Another thought:
+It's very early in the morning,